Dust-Evacuated Zones Near Massive Stars: Consequences of Dust Dynamics on Star-forming Regions: Results

 As shown in the figure, we note a larger dispersions in the ADG ratio among sub-solar mass sinks for all simulation runs, with an average value converging to $\sim 1$.
 This dispersion is primarily ascribed to the inherent limitations in resolution, set at around $\sim 10^{-2} \, \rm M_\odot$, which results in low-mass sinks accreting a relatively limited number of gas and dust elements, and hence exhibiting greater stochastic noise.

 For sinks of higher masses ($\geq 2-8 \rm M_\odot$), a trend emerges: the ADG ratio decreases with increasing stellar mass.
 This phenomenon has implications for stellar properties and the abundance levels of elements commonly found in dust, including CNO, Si, Mg, and Fe, which we anticipate to be significantly reduced.
 These levels can plummet to nearly an order of magnitude lower than the original solid-phase abundances observed within the cloud.
 Strikingly, this trend becomes negligible when the dust opacity is not directly computed from the dust distribution, and the grains are not subject to radiation pressure forces.
 Furthermore, this pattern is virtually indiscernible when the grains are treated as passive entities within the system.
+We also find that the run without Lorentz forces acting on the grains shows a large statistical overlap with our fiducial physics run within the interquartile range.
+This implies that Lorentz forces acting on grains do not significantly impact this phenomenon.
 Hence, we infer that this phenomenon is likely driven by radiation pressure which expels dust grains away from the vicinity of the sink particle.
 Massive stars, emitting intense radiation, exert substantial radiation pressure on the surrounding dust and gas, thereby significantly affecting their dynamics.
 This effect is expected to dominate the dynamics when radiation pressure surpasses gravitational forces, a condition expected to be met at specific stellar luminosities and/or masses.

 In addition to the aforementioned tests, we conducted simulations to assess the impact of various stellar feedback mechanisms, including protostellar jets, stellar winds, and supernova feedback, by systematically enabling and disabling each in turn.
 We also explored the influence of magnetic fields through radiative hydrodynamical simulations, distinct from our tests involving neutral grains.
 We found that the identified trend remains robust across different choices of these model parameters.